videetparekh/newstrace/ui/public/docs/how-to-use.md

 ## Overview

 When you open the application, you will see an interactive world map powered by OpenStreetMap.
 The map displays markers for 20 cities across six continents.
-Clicking any marker fetches and displays the latest news headline for that city in a sidebar panel.
+Hovering over any marker fetches and displays the top 3 breaking headlines for that city in a popup popup that appears on the map.

 ## Navigating the Map